vlstill/tedi/memory-models.md

 ## Relaxed Memory Model {#sec:rmo}

 The relaxed memory model (RM\TODO{O}) further relaxes PSO by allowing all pairs of memory operations to be reordering provided they don't access the same memory location.
-That is, $\rel{po} = \rel{po-loc}$ except for cases when atomic instructions or fences are used.
-Furthermore, as reads can be reordered, \rel{rfe} is not fully included in \rel{grf} which is demonstrated by the example in \autoref{fig:rmo}.
+That is, $\rel{ppo} = \rel{po-loc}$ except for cases when atomic instructions or fences are used.
+Furthermore, as reads can be reordered, \rel{rfe} is not fully included in \rel{grf}.
+A relaxation not allowed under PSO but allowed under RMO is demonstrated by the example in \autoref{fig:rmo}.

-Operational semantics \TODO{…}.

 \begin{figure}[tp]
 \begin{threads}{4}